 The strategic planning process will feature on many audit plans as it is critical to the future success of the organisation – its integrity, relevance to external conditions, consideration of options and appropriateness of underlying assumptions.
 But what of internal audit’s strategy – has it had the same scrutiny?

-This paper explores key issues for heads of internal audit (HIAs) to include in their audit strategy or have good reason for excluding as they will be instrumental in supporting the continued evolution of internal audit.
+This paper explores key issues for chief audit executives (CAEs) to include in their audit strategy or have good reason for excluding as they will be instrumental in supporting the continued evolution of internal audit.

 Evolution without strategy?

 In our ever changing world, traditional 3-5 year audit strategies may seem outdated, yet without a framework for change there are risks.
 Firstly that internal audit is misaligned to the organisations strategy and secondly that change activity becomes a substitution of one thing for another without evolution or transformation.
 Leadership is about direction and a strategy clearly demonstrates to stakeholders how internal audit will meet and aim to exceed their needs.